Current obsession: Discomfort Designs Phantom Limb pedal.

 A strange brew of random and regimented.

 Phantom Limb is somewhat of a musical oxymoron of randomness and structure.
 The only controls you have over the random loops are the Length knob that controls playback length of the microloops from 10ms to 5 sec (things will get glitchy on the morning side of the dial) and the Chance knob that determines how often any of the nine microloops fire (at 7a almost never, at 5p almost a steady stream).
 Playing into Phantom Limb is like a duet with Rainman.
 I think the closest approximation is Brian Eno and Peter Chilvers’ Bloom app: expounding on what you play in unpredictably musical ways.
+In Live mode, the X switch expands the memory to 30 seconds or 60 seconds and lowers the fidelity.

-But then there’s the 10th voice: the 2-second delay side that’s completely predictable.
+But then there’s the 10th voice: the few-millisecond-to-2-second delay side that’s completely predictable.
 You have the conventional delay controls through the Time knob and the Regen knob.
 The left toggle controls whether the delay is clean, overly-modulated (useful for creating an unstable chorus or phaser) or pitched up an escalating octave.
 The delay can add some defined rhythm to the loops or be used solo as a normal delay for your dry.
 There seems to be some amount of synchrony when setting the Time knob to about 10a where the delay is about a second long so it somewhat syncs with the 1-second trigger mechanism of the microloops.
 Or if you crank the Time knob and set the Type toggle to Pitch, it adds to the harmonic mayhem.

 Footswitches.